dom96/choosenim/readme.md

 ### How toolchains are installed

-Due to lack of official binaries for most platforms, ``choosenim`` downloads the source and builds it by default.
+``choosenim`` downloads and installs the official release [binaries](https://nim-lang.org/install_windows.html) on Windows.
+On other platforms, the official source [release](https://nim-lang.org/install_unix.html) is downloaded and built.
 This operation is only performed once when a new version is selected.

-In the future ``choosenim`` will download binaries whenever they are available.
+As official binaries are made available for more platforms, ``choosenim`` will install them accordingly.

 ## Dependencies